1937 Indianapolis 500

 The 25th International 500-Mile Sweepstakes was held at the Indianapolis Motor Speedway on Monday, May 31, 1937.
 With temperatures topping out at 92 F, it is one of the hottest days on record for the Indy 500.

+Speedway legend Wilbur Shaw won the first of his three "500" victories.
+In the waning laps, Shaw's car was leaking oil, and was suffering from critically low oil pressure.
+He had to nurse his car to the finish line.
+Second place Ralph Hepburn, aware of Shaw's troubles, began closing dramatically.
+Shaw held off Hepburn at the checkered flag by 2.16 seconds, the closest finish in Indy history to that point.
+It was a record that would stand until 1982.

 Time trials

 Ten-lap (25 mile) qualifying runs were utilized.
 During the time trials held on May 28, the car of Overton Phillips burst into flames when his crankshaft broke and punctured the gas tank.
 He then crashed into the pit area, killing spectator George Warford of Indianapolis.
 Injured were Phillips and his riding mechanic, Walter King, Anthony Caccia, the brother of Joe Caccia, who died in practice for the 1931 race, and Otto Rohde of Toledo, Ohio, a crew member for Champion Spark Plug.
 Rohde succumbed to his injuries on June 1, 1937.

 On the same day, having completed four of ten scheduled qualifying laps, Frank McGurk's car plunged through an inner rail, overturned and ejected both McGurk, who was hospitalized in serious condition but survived, and his riding mechanic, Albert Opalko, who was killed.
 The crash was caused by a broken connecting rod.